ATV Trail Cleanup, Maintenance, and Repair

 2020 work so far

 Mid winter we did quite a bit of trash collection on some side trails.
 Seen a lot of people dumping their household trash and yard waste recently.
 We also caught six 4x4 trucks off trail.
 So, we cut up a green tree that had blown over to block the trail they made.
+We even hauled the census worker around to some private properties on the mountain.
 Due to a fire ban, we spent a full day decommissioning camp fire rings.
 The next day was spent picking up trash.
 The 5 bags you see below came out of the water way pictured next to it.
 I ended up with 5 more bags of trash and a truck load of shooting trash, plus one bucket of shotgun shells.
 The battle never ends.
 This summer has proven to be very challenging.
 With everyone coming out of lock down, the trail system has been packed with people.
 This means more trash and damage.
 More pics to come as we get time to update this blog.